mgg9xv/frontend-nanodegree-mobile-portfolio/README.md

     ```

 ## Running the project
-Once the project has been setup, we can start the application on a local web server
+Once the project has been setup, it can be run with the following command:
 ```
 npm start
 ```
->This will remove any existing `dist` directory, minifies all the html, css, and javascript files in the `src` directory, and copy them into a newly created `dist` directory.
-**IMPORTANT: Any code changes should be made in src.
-Then run `grunt minify` to minify the files into `dist`**
+> The project will be served to `http://127.0.0.1:8080`

 ## Optimizations